Commerzbank revamps retail management in streamlining move - paper

-FRANKFURT Commerzbank AG (CBKG.DE) will remove a level of management from its retail banking structure in a move to streamline operations as the number of branches in Germany falls, board member Martin Zielke was quoted as saying on Thursday.
+FRANKFURT Jan 15 Commerzbank AG will remove a level of management from its retail banking structure in a move to streamline operations as the number of branches in Germany falls, board member Martin Zielke was quoted as saying on Thursday.

 The number of branches had fallen to 1,100 from 1,600 since Commerzbank's takeover of rival Dresdner Bank six years ago, permitting the group to cut out a level of management, he said in the summary of a Handelsblatt article sent to media ahead of publication.